aquasecurity/trivy-operator/RELEASING.md

       1. Update the `version` property
       2. Update the `appVersion` property
    2. Update the `app.kubernetes.io/version` labels in the following files:
-      1. [`deploy/static/namespace.yaml`]
+      1. [`config/default/kustomization.yaml`]
       2. [`deploy/specs/nsa-1.0.yaml`]
-   3. Update static resources from Helm chart by running the make target:
+   3. Ensure all generated manifests are up-to-date by running the make target:
       ```
       make manifests
       ```